antoniovazquezblanco/GhidraTopSM/README.md

 TopSM architecture is used in Texas Instruments CC13XX and CC26XX RF Cores.

 This is a fork into a separate repo of the original Ghidra TopSM architecture plugin that can be found at the [Beyond BLE Tools](https://github.com/rjp5th/beyond-ble-tools/tree/main/ghidra_topsm) repo originally released as part of the [Beyond BLE](https://events.ccc.de/congress/2024/hub/en/event/beyond-ble-cracking-open-the-black-box-of-rf-microcontrollers/) 38C3 talk.
 The repo was forked for maintenance and and to provide easely installable releases for a wide range of Ghidra versions.
+See [the original request for this](https://github.com/rjp5th/beyond-ble-tools/issues/2) for more information.

 ## Installing